csula-students/beautiful-data-project-dream/syllabus.md

 Each student then will have 1 week to respond individually and **in writing** with his or her side of the story.

-> Note that an apology, recognition of mistake, and/or promise to never do it again are not considered and will most definitely result in a change in the verdict.
+> Note that an apology, recognition of mistake, and/or promise to never do it again will not be considered and will most definitely NOT have an affect on the verdict.
 A non-response is considered an acceptance of responsibility.

 We seek out a opinion from a non-interested third party reviewer, most likely another instructor.
 This request for review be anonymized and will include: